-Please consider this catalog your roadmap to success.
-It is a handbook with a wealth of information that will guide you in your educational journey.
+This catalog is your roadmap to success here.
+It has a wealth of information that will guide you in your educational journey.
 It also contains information that will assist you with college finances, registration and admission, academic advising, career and personal counseling and other services we offer to help you succeed here.